nevin-164/STENOGRAPHY-PROJECT/README.md

 ## 👨‍💻 About the Author

-This project was created by **Nevin Binu**, a Computer Science and Engineering student passionate about exploring cybersecurity, cryptography, and real-world applications of programming.
+This project is created by **Nevin Binu**, a Computer Science and Engineering student passionate about exploring cybersecurity, cryptography, and real-world applications of programming.
 This project was built as part of a self-study initiative to understand how digital information can be hidden and secured using steganography and encryption.

 ---